 Cancellations, Missed appointments, and Late Arrivals

-A broken appointment is a loss to everyone.
-If you
+A late-cancel appointment is a loss to everyone.
+If

-are unable to keep your appointment, please call to cancel or reschedule as soon as possible.
-NNC requires at
+you are unable to keep your appointment, please call to cancel or reschedule as soon as possible.
+NNC requires

-least 24 hours notice to allow this time to be offered to someone else.
-If you do not
+at least 24 hours notice to allow this time to be offered to someone else.
+If you cancel

-cancel your appointment within this time frame, you are still responsible for the payment of that session.
-The online scheduler does
+your appointment after this time frame, you are still responsible for the payment of that session.

-Imagine if you came to work for a meeting and an important person in that group did not arrive and you
+if you came to work for a meeting and an important person in that group did not arrive and you were told that

 As a courtesy to other clients, late arrivals will receive only the available